Backup Infrastructure for Replication

 Veeam Backup & Replication uses the following components for the replication process:

-WAN accelerators are optional components in the replication infrastructure.
+WAN accelerators are optional components in the backup infrastructure for replication.
 You can use WAN accelerators if you replicate VMs over a slow connection or over WAN.

 In the replication process, WAN accelerators are responsible for global data caching and deduplication.
 To use WAN acceleration, you must deploy two WAN accelerators in the following manner:

-- The source WAN accelerator must be deployed in the source side, close to the source host or off-host backup proxy running the source Veeam Data Mover.
+- The source WAN accelerator must be deployed in the source side, close to the source host or off-host backup proxy.

-- The target WAN accelerator must be deployed in the target side, close to the target host running the target Veeam Data Mover.
+- The target WAN accelerator must be deployed in the target side, close to the target host.